whispir/openapi/whispir-sdk-codegen/README.md

 ### Debugging Mustache file inputs

 Documentation to determine what variables are available to the Mustache files are not widely available.
 It can be helpful to get a list of these variables to know what the Mustache templates will be populated with.
 The following command will create a `dump.json` file with a listing of all attributes that are available to use in Mustache for the `typescript-node` generator.
 You can modify the `-g` flag to specify the required generator.
-It requires that yarn is already installed per [Running the generator](#running-the-generator).
+This requires that package dependencies are already installed per [Running the generator](#running-the-generator).

 ```bash
 $(npm bin)/openapi-generator-cli generate \